 - The certificate is issued by a trusted certificate authority (CA).

-- The digital signature of the issuer in the certificate can be decrypted with the public key of the issuer.
+- The public key of the certificate can be used to decrypt the signature of the server certificate.

-- The domain name in the certificate is the same as that of the server.
+- The domain name on the server certificate is the same as the actual domain name hosted on the server.

-- The server uses the random number to encrypt data and transmits the data to the client.
+- The server uses the random number to encrypt data transmitted from the server.

 - The client uses the random number to decrypt the received data.

 - HTTPS encrypts sensitive information such as session IDs and cookies before transmission.
-This prevents security threats caused by sensitive information leakage.
+This minimizes the risk of sensitive information leaks.

-- HTTPS checks data integrity during transmission to protect your Domain Name System (DNS) or content against man-in-the-middle (MITM) attacks such as hijacking and tampering.
+- HTTPS checks data integrity during transmission to protect the data from MITM attacks, such as DNS hijacking and tampering.

-- HTTPS is the new norm.
-An increasing number of major browsers such as Google Chrome and Mozilla Firefox have labelled HTTP websites as insecure since 2018.
+- HTTPS is the new standard.
+An increasing number of mainstream browsers such as Google Chrome 70 and later and Mozilla Firefox have labeled HTTP web URLs as insecure since 2018.
 If you choose to use HTTP, your website may be exposed to security risks.
 Users who visit your website by using these browsers are prompted that this website is insecure.
 This compromises user experience and may reduce visits to the website.

-- Google and Baidu prioritize HTTPS websites in the search results.
-Additionally, major browsers must support HTTPS to support HTTP/2.
-HTTPS is a more reliable choice in terms of security, market presence, and user experience.
+- Google and Baidu prioritize HTTPS web URLs in the search results.
+Additionally, mainstream browsers must support HTTPS before they can support HTTP/2.
+HTTPS is a more reliable choice in terms of security, market share, and user experience.
 Therefore, we recommend that you upgrade your communication protocol to HTTPS.

-Note HTTP secure acceleration is billed separately based on the number of HTTPS requests.
+Note HTTPS secure acceleration is billed based on the number of HTTPS requests.
 Before you enable HTTPS secure acceleration, make sure that your account balance is sufficient.
-DCDN may be suspended if your balance is insufficient.
+If your balance is insufficient DCDN may be suspended.

 |Configure TLS||Ensures communication security and data integrity.|